meanbee/docker-magento2/README.md

 * `magento-command` - Provides a user-safe wrapper around the `bin/magento` command.
 * `magento-installer` - Installs and configures Magento into the directory defined in the `$MAGENTO_ROOT` environment variable.
-* `n98-magerun2.phar` - Is available, which provides a wider range of useful commands.
+* `magerun2` - A user-safe wrapper for `n98-magerun2.phar`, which provides a wider range of useful commands.
 [Learn more here](https://github.com/netz98/n98-magerun2)

 It's recommended that you mount an external folder to `/root/.composer/cache`, otherwise you'll be waiting all day for Magento to download every time the container is booted.